GYG-be/gyg-be.github.io/_posts/2024-01-01-EARLY-Inner-Circle.md

 ---

+## Stronger, more courageous, less afraid

-*It's not about content for entertainment sake -- it's ALL about what ones DOES with the content ... knowledge is USELESS if it does not drive implementation of a BETTER PLAN.*
+Content is for better planning. *The point of content is not for relaxing, edification or entertainment sake -- it's ALL about what ones DOES with the content ... how does the content result in a better plan and better means more effectively implemented ... knowledge is completely USELESS if it does not DRIVE implementation of a BETTER PLAN.*  This kind of content is not contents for idiots and zombies, eg Netflix or NFL or some form of news or movie channel.
+The point of this content is to advance the general plan of making me stronger, more courageous, less afraid ... the content for this year is like any years plan that has been about investing in my WHY and increasingly targeting what kinds of things have worked best for me healthwise and financially.

 # I spend $5000/year on fitness/health CONTENT